arihan01/js-stories/README.md

 ```
 ---

-A vanilla javascript based web app that emulates the stories feature
+A vanilla javascript based web app that emulates the stories feature commonly found on social media.

 ### FileStructure
 ```